petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-inventory-by-warehouse.md

 If a store has more than one [warehouse](./setting-up-warehouses.md), users can transfer stock from one warehouse to another.
 Inventory is tracked at the SKU level and reflected on the *Inventory* page.

-To transfer stock between warehouses:
+To transfer stock between warehouses,

 1. Navigate to the *Control Panel* &rarr; *Commerce* &rarr; *Inventory*.